MicrosoftDocs/win32/desktop-src/WES/eventmanifestschema-levels-metadatatype-element.md

 ---
 title: levels (MetadataType) Element
-description: Defines a list of levels that specify the severity of an event. ms.assetid: 710a4c7e-d37e-4543-8fdf-44688085b996
+description: Defines a list of levels that specify the severity of an event. | levels (MetadataType) Element ms.assetid: 710a4c7e-d37e-4543-8fdf-44688085b996
 keywords:
 - levels element EventLog